annaivina/Melamoma_Classifier/README.md

 Standard binary accuracy is very misleading for highly imbalanced data.
 This doesnt seem to be addressed in the majority papers where ISIC data is classified using NN.
 Instead of classical accuracy following metrics are more tracked:

-1. Balanced Accuracy : Everage of sensitivity ansd specificity (applied as custom metric)
-2. F1 score  which is focued on the balance between precidion and recall
+1. Balanced Accuracy:\
+The average of sensitivity (recall for the positive class) and specificity (recall for the negative class).
+This is implemented as a custom metric to fairly evaluate performance across both classes.

-3. AUC (ROC) and AUC(PR) metrics better suiting for this task
+2. AUC (ROC) and AUC (PR):\
+These metrics assess the quality of ranking and are less biased by class imbalance.
+AUC-PR is especially informative when positives are rare.

+3. Recall:\
+Arguably the most critical metric for melanoma detection, as it reflects the model’s ability to minimize false negatives.
+In medical applications, missing a positive case (false negative) can be far more dangerous than a false alarm.

 ## Custom CNN model
 The baseline model is a convolutional neural network consisting of :